SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 documentation and presentation, whilst also retaining congruence with art itself.

+## What can I use the RC for?

+Research Catalogue has been used for publishing articles, project documentation, thesis works, peer reviewed journal publications and course materials within the field of Artistic Research.

+## Why use RC ?

+In the Research Catalogue's graphical editor, authors can combine different media and tailor the layout in which these materials are presented, depending on the needs of the project.
+In the RC:

+* images and sounds are not subordinate to, but fundamentally on a par with the text;
+* possibility of non-linear presentation of results
+* authors can present work-in-progress

+ With RC's graphical layout, objects can be freely positioned and even on top of each other, aiding in the creation of detailed, non-linear and structured documents.
+This allows you to create maps, timelines, diagrams, staged presentations, clouds, mind-maps, networks etc.

+In addition to the graphical editor, there is also a block-based editor, optimized for efficiently publishing more traditionally structured research articles.

+One of the more practical benefits of using RC is that page layouts and media content are stored inside the platform.
+This means you don't have to worry about hosting or keeping your platform online.

 ### What is an RC Exposition ?

 The RC allows the user to create custom designed webpages called